 \section{Abstract}

-Generative Autoregressive Neural Networks (ARNN) have recently demonstrated exceptional results in image and language generation tasks, contributing to the growing popularity of generative models in both scientific and commercial applications.
-This work presents a physical interpretation of the ARNNs by reformulating the Boltzmann distribution of binary pairwise interacting systems into autoregressive form.
-The resulting ARNN architecture has weights and biases of its first layer corresponding to the Hamiltonian's couplings and external fields, featuring widely used structures like the residual connections and a recurrent architecture with clear physical meanings.
-However, the exponential growth, with system size, of the number of parameters of the hidden layers makes its direct application unfeasible.
-Nevertheless, its architecture's explicit formulation allows using statistical physics techniques to derive new ARNNs for specific systems.
-As examples, new effective ARNN architectures are derived from two well-known mean-field systems, the Curie-Weiss and Sherrington-Kirkpatrick models, showing superior performances in approximating the Boltzmann distributions of the corresponding physics model compared to other commonly used ARNN architectures.
-The connection established between the physics of the system and the ARNN architecture provides a way to derive new neural network architectures for different interacting systems and interpret existing ones from a physical perspective.
+Generative Autoregressive Neural Networks (ARNNs) have recently demonstrated exceptional results in image and language generation tasks, contributing to the growing popularity of generative models in both scientific and commercial applications.
+This work presents an exact mapping of the Boltzmann distribution of binary pairwise interacting systems into autoregressive form.
+The resulting ARNN architecture has weights and biases of its first layer corresponding to the Hamiltonian's couplings and external fields, featuring widely used structures such as the residual connections and a recurrent architecture with clear physical meanings.
+Moreover, its architecture's explicit formulation enables the use of statistical physics techniques to derive new ARNNs for specific systems.
+As examples, new effective ARNN architectures are derived from two well-known mean-field systems, the Curie-Weiss and Sherrington-Kirkpatrick models, showing superior performance in approximating the Boltzmann distributions of the corresponding physics model compared to other commonly used architectures.
+The connection established between the physics of the system and the neural network architecture provides a means to derive new architectures for different interacting systems and interpret existing ones from a physical perspective.